sarahzaheer999/CPS-Project-Idea-Proposal-/README.md

 ## Other things to consider

 1.What would the mask display?

-1.These are my ideas:-
+These are my ideas:-

 - The mask could display the emotional state of a person in the form of coded images like red diamond for anger, blue circles for calmness and so on.
 - The mask could also display a face made of images of people from all around the world.
 This could be a thousand faces or a face made of different parts of different people’s faces.

 2. When would these be displayed?
 Is there a trigger?

-2. Yes, there is one!
+  Yes, there is one!
 A switch that’ll turn on the projection.

 ## What is going to be hard